ChrisWhealy/geonames_hana/README.md

 <a name="gen-field-names"></a>
 ### API Field Names for Generated HANA DB Column Names

 When CDS compiles a data model, any table column declared as having an association to a field in another table will be given a two-part, generated column name.
-For instance, we happen to know that New York is also known as "The Big Apple", so we can search the `alternateName` table as follows:
+For instance, we happen to know that New York is also known as "The Big Apple", so we can search the `alternateNames` table as follows:

 `https://<hostname>/api/v1/alternate-names?alternateName=Big%20Apple`